How many ventriloquist are in the world?

 The Future of Ventriloquism: What Does the Future Hold for Ventriloquists?

 Finally, ventriloquists are finding new ways to use their craft to create content for the digital age.
-By using their puppets to create videos, podcasts, and other digital content, ventriloquists can reach a wider audience than ever before.
-This can be especially helpful for those who are looking to build a following or create a brand.
+Ventriloquists can reach a wider audience by using their puppets to make videos, podcasts, and other digital content.
+This can be especially helpful for those looking to build a following or brand.

 Q&A